MarkWattsBoomi/ui-component-enhanced-table/README.md

 You can add attribites to the component's outcomes to change their function and appearance: -

 - "icon"        optional        The name of a boostrap glyph icon to display for the button, just the name e.g. refresh, wrench etc.

+- "CLICK"        optional        Flags the outcome to be attached to the tables row click event.

 - "DOUBLE-CLICK"        optional        Flags the outcome to be attached to the tables row double click event.